ReinderN/PythonUpdater/README.md

 p = multiprocessing.Process(target=program.main, args=(current_version,))
 ```

-on line 56 with your existing program that you want to have automatically update and that's it.
+(on line 56 in main.py) with your existing program that you want to have automatically update and that's it.

 ## How to run the demo?